 Garlic mushroom quinoa is a healthy and easy gluten free side dish!

 I’ve come to rely on easy recipes like this lately – we had a very hectic week with lots of activities, and since I’m not great at meal planning, there have been a few times when quinoa has stepped in and saved me.
 If you have some sort of veggies and a bag of quinoa, you can make a flavorful and healthy dish in a hurry!
-Much better than ordering pizza or eating PB and J. :) (Although those are both tasty options).
+Much better than ordering pizza or eating sunbutter and jelly sandwiches. :) (Although those are both tasty options).

 This garlic mushroom quinoa is really just a combination of two of my favorite things – garlicky mushrooms and quinoa.
 I LOVE mushrooms with garlic, and when you add the quinoa it becomes a filling meal rather than just a side dish.
 Since quinoa has lots of protein and fiber, I find that it really fills me up and sticks with me.